 What kids think

-Of course, suddenly discovering that one’s parents are using powerful spying software such as mSpy can make an average teenager very angry and result in a nasty scene, which usually revolves around the concept of invading the child’s privacy.
+Of course, suddenly discovering that one’s parents are using powerful spying software such as iPhone tracking app can make an average teenager very angry and result in a nasty scene, which usually revolves around the concept of invading the child’s privacy.
 UNICEF supports the kids in the matter: one article of its statute says that “children have the right to privacy”.

 For a child, finding out that parents have been spying on them means a lack of trust, and this realization can push the teenager to behave even more irresponsible as a sort of aggressive counter-reaction.
 What is even more important, however, is the potential deterioration in the parent-child relationship: studies show that the discovery of unannounced spying can lead to a decrease in trust and honesty and growing estrangement.

 One should also remember that teenage years are the main period for experiments, and learn what is right and wrong sometimes requires doing something that is wrong.
 If you take away from your children this ability to make their own mistakes, you risk taking away something very important for their personal development.

 Finally, the issue of autonomy has to be considered.
 The main goal of good parenting is to raise young adults who are confident, mature, responsible, and autonomous.
 However, the infamous “helicopter parenting” style – overbearing control of the child’s activities – is the exact opposite of promoting autonomy.
 How can you expect that your kids will learn to take care of themselves if you don’t let them do that?